horaciovelvetine/ForceDrawnGraphs/docs/Tutte_Centroid_Layout.md

 # Key Takeaways:

-This approach suffers from a reverse bell curve of stability - with no controls in place each Node is freely able to traverse the layout any distance on any iteration.
+This approach suffers from a lack of stability - with no controls in place each Node is freely able to traverse the layout any distance on any iteration.
 Then at the same time it has the opposite problem where it's likely to find a stable solution early and become stuck with a relatively bad layout.
 More modern approaches include cooling factors, repulsive forces, and convergence criteria to improve layouts and prevent issues known to cause bad solutions.
 There are also some glaringly lacking functionality limitation issues inside this graph which would be even more costly (computationally) to add to an already pretty expensive approach.

 That being said, this approach serves as an important stepping stone into the ideas, methods, and practices used to improve on the results.
 Broadly speaking, implementing something like a cooling factor with this as a starting point would require a simple definition for anyone to implement from this code as a starting point.